EleutherAI/openwebtext2/README.md

 # OpenWebText2

-This project is part of Eleuther AI's quest to create a massive repository of high quality text data for training language models.
+This project is part of EleutherAI's quest to create a massive repository of high quality text data for training language models.

 Very briefly, OpenWebText2 is a large filtered dataset of text documents scraped from URL found on Reddit submisisons.